 After the completion of the course, it wasn’t too much of a wait until I was offered a job that blew my expectations out of the water.
 Frankly, it wasn’t until this moment I realized how lifechanging this series of decisions was going to be.
 In my current position with my team, not only are we exceeding standards, we’re also creating new ones – including a whole new network infrastructure setup for our department, completely written and planned out by us.

-In addition to this, thanks to the support I have been given, I am now able to return to studying a Cert IV of Cybersecurity, something I would not have been able to do in the past.
+In addition to this, thanks to the support I have been given, I am now able to return to studying a Certificate IV in Cybersecurity 22334VIC at Victoria University Polytechnic, something I would not have been able to do in the past.
 Thanks to Untapped, I feel a great deal of security in my career pathway and overall future that otherwise would have been quite hard to come by.
 I never thought re-skilling in such an incredible way would be possible, let alone so straightforward.

 We would like to thank the team at the Stanford Neurodiversity Project for organising the summit and for giving us the opportunity to speak as part of the event – with special thanks to the Director, Dr. Lawrence Fung, M.D., Ph.D.
 We support their ongoing research into neurodiversity and their continued advocacy for neurodivergent individuals.